Updated: Jun 6

-Flipgrid - This is a video tool that you can use to share videos of yourself and your students can send video responses.
-You can set up different prompts for your students to respond to and they can reply to the prompt using video with the addition of text and emojis.
-Students simply enter a code and join a grid and respond to others.
+Flipgrid - This is a video tool you can share videos of yourself, and your students can send video responses.
+You can set up different prompts for your students to respond to, and they can reply to the prompt using video with the addition of text and emojis.
+Students enter a code and join a grid and respond to others.
 Very easy to set up, share, and record!
 Another fun fact about flipgrid is that you can record your screen or use a board and draw on it with your audio support in the background!

-Alright friends fire up those get to know you questions but let's put an EdTech spin on it.
-All the tools shared above are free (or paid versions), easy to use and set up, you can also share these out via email, links, or even embed them in your learning management system.
-As Chris Nesi shares, “Technology isn’t hard, just give it a try.”
+Alright, friends, fire up those get-to-know-you questions but let's put an EdTech spin on it.
+All the tools shared above are free (or paid versions), easy to use, and set up; you can also share these via email, links, or even embed them in your learning management system.
+As Chris Nesi shares, “Technology isn’t hard.
+Just give it a try.”

 Virtual learning ideas with Holly Clark